 His research interests include osseointegration for lower- and upper-limb amputation, the embodiment of prosthetic devices, and developing functional evaluation tools to quantify prosthetic performance.

-Outside of the BLINC Lab, Mayank consults for Obesity Canada-Obésité Canada (formerly known as the Canadian Obesity Network and wrote Canada’s first Report Card on Access to Obesity Treatment for Adults in 2017.
-He is the recipient of the Innovation in Rehabilitation award at the 2013 Alberta Rehabilitation Awards.
+Outside of the BLINC Lab, Mayank consults for Obesity Canada-Obésité Canada (formerly known as the Canadian Obesity Network-Réseau canadien en obésité) and wrote Canada’s first and second Report Card on Access to Obesity Treatment for Adults in 2017 and 2019.
+He is also the recipient of the Innovation in Rehabilitation award at the 2013 Alberta Rehabilitation Awards.

-Prior to the BLINC Lab, Mayank worked in the Glenrose Rehabilitation Hospital and has managed research projects for the Faculty of Rehabilitation Medicine, Canadian Armed Forces, Alberta Correctional Services, Autism Research Centre, Medically At-Risk Driver Centre, and Obesity Canada.
+Prior to the BLINC Lab, Mayank worked in the Glenrose Rehabilitation Hospital and has managed research projects for the Department of Psychology, Faculty of Rehabilitation Medicine, Canadian Armed Forces, Alberta Correctional Services, Autism Research Centre, Medically At-Risk Driver Centre, and Obesity Canada.

 Mayank enjoys collaborating with others and thrives in diverse and enthusiastic teams.
-Outside of the lab, he enjoys teaching and mentoring high school students, traveling, swimming, cooking, and playing the sitar.
+Outside of the lab, he enjoys teaching Social Studies, Mathematics, and Biology to high school students, travelling, swimming, cooking, and playing the sitar.

 Obesity Canada-Obésité Canada.
 Report Card on Access to Obesity Treatment for Adults in Canada 2019.
 Edmonton, AB: Obesity Canada Inc.; 2019, April. https://obesitycanada.ca/resources/report-card/